I Grew Up in the Kind of Family Beloved By Republicans - And It Was Hell

-Moms and dads: Gov. Romney laid the peace and prosperity of the nation at the feet of moms and dads.
-But in his party’s platform, there’s no room, no hope for moms who love other moms, dads who love other dads.
-And his statements are, by and large, the most benign: The Maryland Marriage Alliance, a group ferociously devoted to defeating the marriage equality bill on my home state’s ballot, proclaims, on its website, that “such a paradigm shift says to children that mothers and fathers don’t matter (especially fathers) – any two ‘parents’ will do.”
+In the Republican party’s platform, there’s no room, no hope for moms who love other moms, dads who love other dads.
+And the Romneys' statements are, by and large, the most benign: The Maryland Marriage Alliance, a group ferociously devoted to defeating the marriage equality bill on my home state’s ballot, proclaims, on its website, that “such a paradigm shift says to children that mothers and fathers don’t matter (especially fathers) – any two ‘parents’ will do.”

 Family, for me, is not a bedrock.
 It’s the hole I’ve crawled out.
 When I see Facebook friends in wedding gowns, or cradling their newborns, I don’t feel wistful; there’s no twinge of envy — only the breathless pain of a knife driven deep and twisted hard.
 I imagine it’s the same pain my father felt when the woman he’d been dating for six months told him, over dinner, that she was pregnant.